Every residence permit application will be processed on a case-by-case basis.

 Applications can only be expedited for well-founded reasons.
 An expedition request should be made in writing (e-mail or letter).
 If one application jumps the queue, it delays the processing of other applications and is not fair to other applicants.
 Therefore, an expedition request rarely speeds up the process.
 A large number of expedition requests may slow down the processing of applications, as each expedition request will be read and processed.

-The employer may request free advance ruling on the qualifications for granting a residence permit for an employed person (TTOL).
-An advance ruling can be requested via TEM054 form, on where the section "Application for advance ruling" should be selected.
-TE Office must provide the advance ruling without delay.
-When applying for a residence permit for an employed person (TTOL), TE Office must comply with the advance ruling for the time period stated in the advance ruling.
+The employer may request free advance ruling on the prerequisites for granting a residence permit for an employed person (TTOL).
+An advance ruling can be requested by submitting the TEM054 form and selecting the section "Application for advance ruling".
+The TE Office must provide the advance ruling without delay.
+The TE Office must comply with the advance ruling for the time period stated in the advance ruling if requested by the employer.